awsdocs/aws-iot-docs/developerguide/data-protection.md

 ## Data encryption in AWS IoT<a name="data-protection-encrypt"></a>

 By default, all AWS IoT data in transit and at rest is encrypted\.
 [Data in transit is encrypted using TLS](transport-security.md), and data at rest is encrypted using AWS owned keys\.
-AWS IoT does not currently support customer\-managed customer master keys \(CMKs\) from AWS Key Management Service \(AWS KMS\)\.
+AWS IoT does not currently support customer\-managed customer master keys \(CMKs\) from AWS Key Management Service \(AWS KMS\); however, Device Advisor and AWS IoT Wireless use only a KMS AWS Owned Customer Master Key \(AOCMK\) to encrypt customer data\.